Alina Zhang

-Zhang Meng (张萌, born 6 March 1981), also known as Alina Zhang, is a Chinese actress.
-She is most well known as the winner of the 2004 Miss China Universe and for her role as the Fire Princess in the 2016 television series Ice Fantasy.
+Zhang Meng (张萌, born 6 March 1981), also known as Alina Zhang, is a Chinese actress and beauty pageant titleholder.
+She is most well known as the winner of the Miss Universe China 2004 and for her role as the Fire Princess in 2016 television hit series Ice Fantasy.

 Education

 Zhang was enthusiastic about singing and dancing from an early age.
 She attended dance classes at a Children's Palace from elementary school onwards.
 Zhang went to Australia as an overseas student for senior secondary school.
 During this time, she taught piano lessons to earn money.
 Zhang then attended the University of New South Wales for an undergraduate degree in fashion design, graduating in 2003.

 Career

 Xk pageantry

 Zhang entered the entertainment industry by becoming the champion for Miss China Universe in 2004.
 She went on to represent China in the 53rd Miss Universe beauty pageant.

-As a result of winning Miss China Universe, Zhang was given contracts as brand ambassador for the Shenzhen International Jewellery Fair and other brands.
+As a result of winning Miss China Universe, Zhang was given contracts as brand ambassador for the Shenzhen International Jewellery Fair and other beauty brands.